KomodoPlatform/developer-docs/docs/notary/setup-Komodo-Notary-Node.md

 ./assetchains.old
 ```

 Now wait for all the chains to finish syncing.
+This might take about 8-10 hours depending on your machine and internet connection.
 You can check check sync progress by using `tail -f` on the `debug.log` file in the respective coin data directories.
 Komodo assetchains have their own data directory inside the `~/.komodo` directory.

 Commands to tail `debug.log`